tomqhoang/eCTFNortheastern-copy/README.md

 This repository contains Northeastern University ECE's reference system for MITRE's 2017 [Embedded System CTF](http://mitrecyberacademy.org/competitions/embedded/).
 To centralize information between our repository and MITRE's, we consolidated setup details to this document.

-# Getting Started
-Before you can use the bootloader, you'll first need to get up and running with our common development environment.
-All Northeastern development and testing was on a vagrant provisioned virtual machine.

-## Prerequisites
-Note: if you already have one of these dependencies installed you should not need to install it again.

-1. Download and install VirtualBox here:
-   [https://www.virtualbox.org/wiki/Downloads] using the provided instructions.
-2. Download and install VirtualBox Extensions (for USB support) from the same
-   link: [https://www.virtualbox.org/wiki/Downloads] using the provided instructions.
-3. Download and install Vagrant here:
-   [https://www.vagrantup.com/downloads.html] using the provided instructions.
-4. Download and install git here:
-   [https://git-scm.com/download] using the provided instructions.

-## Getting the VM Up and Running
-Once you have downloaded the build environment, change into its direcotry in your shell and follow these steps to start up your VM:

-1. Copy `Vagrantfile.local.example` to `Vagrantfile.local`.
-2. Open `Vagrantfile.local` and ensure that the configurations make sense for your system configuration.
-3. Run `vagrant up` in the shell/command line of your choice to download the VM image, provision your VM, and start it up.
-4. Run `vagrant ssh` to log in to the VM.

-If any errors occur during steps 3 or 4, try to resolve them by modifying `Vagrantfile.local` rather than `Vagrantfile`.

-The AVR Dragon and USB to RS232 converters should be automatically handed over to the VM when it is running, but if they are not you should be able to attach them through the virtualbox GUI.
-If you run into problems with USB that you cannot resolve on your own, please open an issue on this repo.

-## Connecting the Boards
-To connect the AVR Dragon to the Protostack board, use the included ribbon cable to connect the 6-pin ISP header on the AVR Dragon to the ISP10 header on the protostack board.
-The notch on the connecting cable should face towards pin-1 on the Dragon.
-Do not use the 10-pin connector on the Dragon -- this is for JTAG and is not needed to get up and running.

 # High Level Design
 Overall, we followed the format provided by the MITRE insecure example.
 We used the same files for our host tools and bootloader, with the exception of a loading script called